Questions and answers for firms about conduct risk during LIBOR transition.

 The RFR Working Group supports production of a forward-looking term rate compiled from transactions in SONIA derivatives markets.
 This sets the interest rate at the start of the interest period.
 This can form the basis of a fair replacement rate for legacy cash products that rely on the LIBOR term rate.
 It may also be an option for new products in some circumstances but may not be the optimal choice.
 It is not necessary to use a forward-looking term rate to provide cash flow certainty.
 Other products (eg products based on SONIA compounded over an earlier period, fixed rates, or on ‘Bank Rate’ as in some existing mortgages) may be more appropriate for meeting the needs of customers who prefer cash flow certainty, are likely to be more stable than forward-looking rates compiled based on market transactions on a single day, and or easier to explain and understand.

-The RFR Working Group has set a target date of end-third quarter 2020 to stop new LIBOR cash contracts that mature beyond 2021.
-We support this target date and think that this is a key milestone for firms to meet to reduce their dependencies on LIBOR and potential harm to their customers.
-We will be monitoring firms’ progress on this over the course of 2020.
+The RFR Working Group has identified end-first quarter 2021 as the date to stop new sterling LIBOR cash contracts that mature beyond 2021.
+We support this date and think that this is a key milestone for firms to meet to reduce their dependencies on LIBOR and potential harm to their customers.
+We will be monitoring firms’ progress on this.

 Communicating with customers about LIBOR and alternative rates/products